 About Lead the Way Institute

-Lead the Way, based in Melbourne, Victoria, is an organisation dedicated to providing high quality clinical services to those in need, and training fellow professionals in the art and science of delivering Animal-Assisted Interventions.
+Lead the Way Australia, based in Melbourne, Victoria, is an organisation dedicated to providing high quality clinical services to those in need (via the psychology clinic), and training fellow professionals in the art and science of delivering animal-assisted interactions (AAI) via the Institute.

-Melanie G Jones is a Psychologist, Animal-Assisted Therapist and the Director of Lead the Way.
-She is also a Senior Canine Behavioural Trainer, with extensive experience in therapy- and therapeutic-dog training and certification.
-For over 15 years Melanie has studied, worked, and taught in the field of Animal-Assisted Interventions.
-Melanie continues to expand her knowledge and skills, recently beginning her work in the training of facility and service dogs.
+Melanie G Jones is a psychologist, animal-assisted therapist (AAT) and the director of Lead the Way.
+She is also a senior canine behavioural trainer, with extensive experience in therapy- and therapeutic-dog training and certification.
+Since 2002 Melanie has studied, worked, and taught in the field of animal-assisted interactions (AAI).

 Lead the Way Psychology Clinics

 Child, Adolescent and Family Counselling & Psychology Services

 In 2009 the Psychology Clinic opened, providing psychological counselling and Animal-Assisted Therapy (AAT) to children, adolescents and families.
 The Clinic, located in Boronia, provides quality clinical services to those in need across Melbourne’s east, including the Dandenong Ranges.
 We provide clients with the opportunity to work with a range of Therapy Animals, including dogs, cats, horses and even a rabbit!

 For more information, or to book an appointment, please visit our Psychology Clinic Website www.leadtheway.com.au